Janhavi-shede/Sciart_ImageJ_Assignment-Janhavi_Shede/README.md

 The results table was saved as a CSV file: Results → File → Save As It was saved as 'particle_count_result_aatf.csv'

-The processed image was then saved as a TIFF file: File → Save As → TIFF It was saved as 'result_image_aatf.tif'
+The processed image was then saved as a TIFF file: File → Save As → TIFF.
+It was saved as 'result_image_aatf.tif'.

 ### The Final Result